hsaghir/hsaghir.github.io/_posts/data_science/2017-06-26-pytorch_starter.md

 ##### 2. torch.autograd can make a computational graph -> auto-compute gradients
 The second feature is the autograd package which provides the ability to define a computational graph so that we can automatically compute gradients.
-In the computational graph, a node is an array and an edge is an operation on arrays.
+In the computational graph, a node is an array and an edge is an operation the on array.
 To make a computational graph, we make a node by wrapping an array inside (torch.aurograd.Variable()) function.
 Then all operations that we do on this node will be defined as edges and their results will be new nodes in the computational graph.
-Each node in the graph (i.e. Variable()), has a (node.data) property which is a multi-dimensional array and a (node.grad) property which is it's gradient with respect to some scalar value (node.grad is also a Variable()).
-After defining the computational graph this way, with a single command (loss.backward()) we can calculate gradients of loss with respect to all nodes in the graph.
+Each node in the graph has a (node.data) property which is a multi-dimensional array and a (node.grad) property which is it's gradient with respect to some scalar value (node.grad is also a .Variable()).
+After defining the computational graph, we can calculate gradients of loss with respect to all nodes in the graph with a single command (loss.backward()).

-- make a Tensor a node in comp. graph using torch.autograd.Variable()
+- Convert a Tensor to a node in the computational graph using torch.autograd.Variable()
     + access its value using x.data
     + access its gradient using x.grad
-- do operations on the .Variable() to make edges of the graph
+- Do operations on the .Variable() to make edges of the graph

 ```python